 In 2019, OurCounty Sustainability Plan stakeholders identified the completion of a countywide Climate Vulnerability Assessment (CVA) as a top priority for plan implementation, as noted in the FY 2019/2020 Priorities Report.
 The Chief Sustainability Office is leading the assessment process and collaborating with a wide range of partners to complete it.

 CSO has also engaged a wide variety of stakeholders in the assessment process through key informant interviews and small group discussions.
-The engagement process and findings will be outlined at the public workshop and in the final report.
+We provided an overview of the engagement process and key findings at the public workshop on July 1, 2021, and will describe them in further detail in the final report.

 Kickoff Workshop, October 16, 2020: Slides, Recording (English), Recording (Spanish)

 Key Findings Workshop, July 1, 2021: Slides, Recording (English), Recording (Spanish)

 - Greenlining Institute